At the beginning of the book of Isaiah, there is a prophecy about what will happen “in the last days.” It’s a stirring series of verses.

 But until that day, Christians must educate themselves on the scope of the problem, and prayerfully decide what they think the solutions are.

-This winter, former Rep. Gabby Giffords—a victim of horrific gun violence herself—visited Congress to encourage lawmakers to take up new legislation that would help widely expand background checks that would be performed before a gun could be legally purchased.
+Years ago, former Rep. Gabby Giffords—a victim of horrific gun violence herself—visited Congress to encourage lawmakers to take up new legislation that would help widely expand background checks that would be performed before a gun could be legally purchased.

-It’s a small first step, but one that could lead to more, expansive legislation—like restrictions on the number of bullets a magazine can hold and accessories that make guns shoot more rapidly and be more lethal—that some say could eventually go a long way in combating violence.
+It was a small first step, but one that could lead to more, expansive legislation—like restrictions on the number of bullets a magazine can hold and accessories that make guns shoot more rapidly and be more lethal—that some say could eventually go a long way in combating violence.

 In her speech to lawmakers, Giffords said, “Now is the time to come together, Democrats and Republicans.
 Be bold.
 Be courageous.
 The nation is counting on you.”